BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/dungeons/tazavesh/tazavesh_streets_of_wonder.md

 **Interrogation Specialist's Glyph of Restraint:** Blessing of Freedom will fully immune the additional hit and clear the debuff, whenever Blessing of Freedom is on cooldown use your dispel.

-**Portalmancer Zo'honn's Radiant Pulse:** This mob will apply a large AoE ticking DoT on your group, you can pop Aura Mastery pre-pull and cover the first Pulse after that use Holy Avenger 5-10 seconds before next to force proc Avenging Wrath, if you get a third Divine Shield + Blessing of Sacrifice. (keep in mind this scales with fortified since it is not actually a part of the boss fight).
-Keep in mind your group can Line of Sight this mechanic aswell and take no damage.
+**Portalmancer Zo'honn's Radiant Pulse:** Your group should be line of sighting this mechanic but if they don't you can use the following cooldown rotation: pop Aura Mastery pre-pull and cover the first Pulse after that use Holy Avenger 5-10 seconds before next to force proc Avenging Wrath, if you get a third Divine Shield + Blessing of Sacrifice. (keep in mind this scales with fortified since it is not actually a part of the boss fight).

 **Tracker Zo'korss Lockdown:** This mob will root your tank, make sure to use Blessing of Freedom or Dispel to allow him to move away from the lasers.